dart-lang/site-www/src/language/isolates.md

 To complete the class, define a public method called `parseJson`, which is responsible for sending messages to the worker isolate.
 It also needs to ensure that messages can be sent before the isolate is fully set up.
-You will handle this by using a [`Completer`][].
+To handle this, use a [`Completer`][].

 - First, add a class-level property called a `Completer` and name it `_isolateReady`.